Categories:

 • You can qualify the name of the dimension (for example, my_logical_table.my_dimension).
 Using the unqualified name works only if there are no other identifiers with the same unqualified name in the semantic view.
 For example, if a metric and a dimension use the same unqualified name, you must qualify the name of the dimension in the query.

-If you specify a scalar expression, you cannot refer to dimensions in other semantic views, facts, or metrics in that expression.
+If you specify a scalar expression, you can’t refer to dimensions in other semantic views or metrics.

 Specify the dimensions in the order in which they should appear in the results.